bryancshepherd/oldjekyllwebsite/_posts/2015-5-27-Setting-up-Bluehost-DNS-for-a-GitHub-Jekyll-blog.md

 #### Edit your Bluehost DNS setting

-After editing your CNAME file you need to change your DNS settings in Bluehost, by follwing these steps:
+After editing your CNAME file you need to change your DNS settings in Bluehost by follwing these steps:

 1. Log in to your Bluehost account